Sometimes you want your dog to come for the ride with you.

 If you lose control and need to go down, sliding on the armour at the back of your jacket is often where you want to be.
 Just not if your best friend is strapped there.

-If you expect that you’ll be carrying your dog regularly, consider a mounted crate-style solution.
+If you expect to carry your dog regularly, consider a mounted crate-style solution.

 For UK riders, this is always something worth thinking about.

-The level of protection from the cold and elements tend to climb with the more you spend.
+The level of protection from the cold and elements tends to climb with the more you spend.

-The backpack-type solution offers the one advantage of keeping your pet next to your body as a heat source.
-Still, if you’re going to be riding in cold, wet conditions, it’s worth spending a little extra.
+The backpack-type solution offers the advantage of keeping your pet next to your body as a heat source.
+Still, it’s worth spending a little extra if you’re riding in cold, wet conditions.

 Mounting And Safety